konkit/programmerjournal/README.md

 * Add "cancelled" state.

 * Weekly summary - sort by day
-* Bug: Journal - updates of old days move view back to today
+* Bug: Journal - creates of tasks in the old days move view back to today
 * Frontend for tags
 * Undo snooze
 * Rewrite frontend to other Angular framework ?
 DaisyUI ?
 Taiga UI ?
 PrimeNG ?
 * Add an icon to entries that have an update today

+* Web clipper, that would work with local version?
+* Let weekly summary show just updates with task references

+* Journal - updates aren’t handling new lines
+* Journal - hide „add task” buttons when editing a note